Hey Reader,

 Stakeholder Perspectives:

 - Patient Care Units: Track their "owned" equipment and struggle with managing it.
+Shared equipment is a risk for availability so trust is required to get active participation in the process of central equipment.

 The Three-Step Approach to Asset Management:

-Manage the Inventory First:
+1) Manage the Inventory First:

-Stop Losing Assets:
+2) Stop Losing Assets:

-- Assign a department to "own" loss prevention
+- Assign a department to "own" loss prevention.

 The Role of Technology: